Turnagra/trustytui/README.md

 Trusty Tui is an autonomous vehicle designed to follow a predefined track while avoiding obstacles.
 We wanted to design a spiritual sibling to the [Reliant Robin](https://www.youtube.com/watch?v=QQh56geU0X8).

-The track looks like the following image:
+You can view what the track looks like in the following image:

 ![Image of Track](https://raw.githubusercontent.com/Turnagra/trustytui/main/READMEimgs/20210802_095915.jpg)